UPDATE 1-Tennis-Azarenka calls for more facilities for WTA's mums

 By Martyn Herman

-LONDON, July 5 New mum Victoria Azarenka wants to see more child-friendly tournaments on the WTA Tour, saying not enough is done to help players travelling with young families.
+LONDON, July 5 (Reuters) - New mum Victoria Azarenka wants to see more child-friendly tournaments on the WTA Tour, saying not enough is done to help players travelling with young families.

 The former world number one returned to action last month after giving birth to son Leo in December and will soon be joined on the Tour by mum-to-be Serena Williams.